icopy-site/awesome-cn/docs/awesome/awesome-golem.md

 ## Golem

 - [Golem Network Platform](https://www.golem.network/platform) - Learn the Golem platform on the official Golem Network website.
-- [Golem Community Chat](https://chat.golem.network/) - Join the community and team open discussion on Discord.
+- [Golem Network Discord](https://chat.golem.network/) - Join the Golem Network community on Discord and chat directly with the team.
 - [Reddit](https://reddit.com/r/GolemProject) - Golem Network discussion on the Reddit platform.
 - [Twitter](https://twitter.com/golemproject) - The Golem Project Twitter.
 - [Blog](http://blog.golemproject.net/) - The official blog where you can find the most reliable information on announcements, summaries and updates.